Articles on: Tutorials

 Check Your Booking Page in Troubleshoot Mode

-First, visit your own booking page and look for the "Troubleshoot" button.
-This button is only visible to you as the host and provides valuable insights into why specific time slots are available or unavailable.
+This button provides valuable insights into why specific time slots are available or unavailable.
 When you click it, you'll see detailed information about each slot.
 For instance, if a slot is blocked due to a calendar event, it will be clearly indicated here.

 If you find that calendar events are blocking your availability, go to your connected calendar and either delete the conflicting events or mark them as "Available."
 Keep in mind that full-day events can also affect your availability, so be sure to check those as well.